 Not all devices support untethered Hey Siri functionality.
 With many Apple devices, you have to be plugged into a power source, such as the AC adapter or your computer’s USB port, in order for Hey Siri to become active.

-If you are using any other device, such as an iPhone 6, iPhone 6 Plus, iPhone 5, or another unlisted iOS device, then you need to be connected to a power source.
+If you are using any other device, such as an iPhone 6, iPhone 6 Plus, iPhone 5s, or iPhone 5, then you need to be connected to a power source.
 This is because Hey Siri can have high battery demands and only Apple’s latest iOS devices are efficient enough to run the feature in the background without significant battery drain.

 Do you have an internet connection?